osnr/TabFS/tabfs.md

 with ways to automate this, but they're all sort of hacky.
-You need yet another extension, or you need to tack weird permissions onto your work-in-progress extension, and you don't just get a command you can trigger from your editor or shell.
+You need yet another extension, or you need to tack weird permissions onto your work-in-progress extension, and you don't just get a command you can trigger from your editor or shell to refresh the extension.

 TabFS lets you do all this in [an ordinary shell script](https://github.com/osnr/playgroundize-devtools-protocol/blob/main/go.sh).
 You don't have to write any browser-side code at all.

-The script linked above turns the extension (this one's title is "Playgroundize DevTools Protocol") off, then turns it back on, then reloads any Chrome DevTools pages that are open:
+This script turns an extension (this one's title is "Playgroundize DevTools Protocol") off, then turns it back on, then reloads any tabs that have the relevant pages open (in this case, I decided it's tabs whose titles start with "Chrome Dev"):

 ```
 #!/bin/bash -eux